 On the downside, Uber uses surge pricing where rides can cost significantly more during busy times, which is something taxis are not allowed to do.
 As well, you’re no longer “anonymous” when riding an Uber, since they have to verify you as a user.
 When you hop in a taxi, nobody knows your name and there’s no record of where you were or where you travelled.
 With Uber, it’s stored on a server.

-How will Uber go over if it comes to Newfoundland?
+How would Uber go over if it ever came to Newfoundland?
 Maybe a bit like this.

 At the end of the day, Uber is revolutionizing transportation across the world.
 It is the future.
 Not allowing the service to operate in the province would be step towards keeping us in the dark ages.
-We hope the indications prove to be correct and that Uber is on its way!
+However, right now it seems there’s no hope anyway.